MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/deploy-small-business.md

 ## <a name="deploy-clients"></a>Implantar clientes

-Quando você estiver pronto para os usuários começarem a usar o Teams, eles poderão instalar o cliente do Teams em seus computadores Windows, Mac ou Linux ou em seus dispositivos Android ou iOS.
-Os usuários podem baixar o cliente do Teams diretamente do <https://teams.microsoft.com/downloads>.
+When you're ready for your users to start using Teams, they can install the Teams client on their Windows, Mac, or Linux PC, or on their Android or iOS device.
+Users can download the Teams client directly from <https://teams.microsoft.com/downloads>.

 Certifique-se de que todos que usarão o Teams tenham uma licença do Teams.
 Para obter mais informações de como atribuir uma licença do Teams, consulte [Gerenciar o acesso do usuário ao Teams](user-access.md#using-the-microsoft-365-admin-center).